jakezatecky/d3-funnel/README.md

 # Examples

-An example showing some of the possible options can be found [here](https://cdn.rawgit.com/jakezatecky/d3-funnel/master/example/index.html).
+An example page showing some of the possible options can be found [here](https://cdn.rawgit.com/jakezatecky/d3-funnel/master/example/index.html).

 # Usage